Alcohol & Other Drugs

 BASICS is a two-session alcohol screening and discussion offered free to all Homewood Johns Hopkins students who want to explore their alcohol use.
 Note that you need to meet with the same facilitator for both sessions.
 Some students attend BASICS to fulfill a requirement as a result of an alcohol-related offense, while others participate because they would like to learn moderation strategies to reduce negative consequences.
 We also see students who are thinking about whether they are better off moderating or abstaining.
 This program is designed to assist students in examining their own drinking behavior in a judgment-free environment.
 The goals are selected by the student and aimed at reducing risky behaviors and harmful consequences of drinking.

 Who are the facilitators?

 BASICS facilitators are professional staff and graduate-level interns.
-The program is managed through the Center for Health Education and Wellness.
+The program is managed through the Center for Health Empowerment and Well-Being.

 What should students expect?

 BASICS consists of two sessions (with the same facilitator), two to four weeks apart, which last 45-60 minutes.
 All sessions are one-on-one between the student and a trained BASICS facilitator.

 - Session 1 assesses the student’s alcohol consumption patterns, history and related issues

 - Session 2 provides personalized feedback based on screenings and discuss ways the student might reduce future health, social and legal risks